• Skip to primary navigation

 Chocolate - Switch the blueberries for vegan chocolate chips, and add 1 tablespoon cacao/cocoa powder to the mixture.

-Almond/peanut butter - Add 3 tablespoons almond or peanut butter to the mixture before stirring.
+Peanut or almond butter - Add 3 tablespoons almond or peanut butter to the mixture before stirring.
 You can keep or omit the blueberries, as you prefer.

 Roasted nuts - Switch the blueberries for roasted hazelnuts, walnuts or almonds.